snowplow/sql-runner/README.md

 * `-sqlroot`  : Optional argument to change where we look for the sql statements to run, defaults to the directory of your playbook.
 * `-var`      : Optional argument which allows you to pass a dictionary of key-value pairs which will be used to flesh out your templates.
 * `-consul`   : Optional argument which allows you to fetch playbooks and SQL files from a Consul server.
+* `-dryRun`   : Optional argument which allows you to run through your playbook without executing any SQL against your target(s)

+#### More on Consul

+Using the `-consul` argument results in the following changes:

+* The `-playbook` argument becomes the key that is used to look for the playbook in Consul.
+* The `-sqlroot` argument also becomes a key argument for Consul.

+If you pass in the default:

+* `./sql-runner -consul "localhost:8500" -playbook "sql-runner/playbook/1"`

+This results in:

+* Looking for your playbook file at this key `sql-runner/playbook/1`
+* Expecting all your SQL file keys to begin with `sql-runner/playbook/<SQL path from playbook>`

+However as the key here can be used as a both a data and folder node we have added a new sqlroot option:

+* `./sql-runner -consul "localhost:8500" -playbook "sql-runner/playbook/1" -sqlroot PLAYBOOK_CHILD`

+This results in:

+* Looking for your playbook file at this key `sql-runner/playbook/1`
+* Expecting all your SQL file keys to begin with `sql-runner/playbook/1/<SQL path from playbook>`
+  - The data node is used as a folder node as well.

 ### Playbooks